-Separation between sidewalk and street.

-- Create unique and easily identifiable signage or other wayfinding methods to help cyclists find bike routes and off-street trails. - Encourage visible and well-designed bike facilities as part of any redevelopment plans in South lowa City. - Wherever street widths permit, consider establishing or improving on-street bike facilities, such as "sharrows," bike lanes, or bike boulevards.
+- Construct a wide sidewalk from South Sycamore Street to the Terry Trueblood Recreation Area. - Construct a trail along the trunk sewer easement to connect residential development in Sand Hill Estates to Archibald Alexander Elementary. - Establish a bike trail or on-street route to connect the Sycamore Greenway Trail and Court Hill Trail. - Create unique and easily identifiable signage or other wayfinding methods to help cyclists find bike routes and off-street trails. - Encourage visible and well-designed bike facilities as part of any redevelopment plans in South lowa City. - Wherever street widths permit, consider establishing or improving on-street bike facilities, such as "sharrows," bike lanes, or bike boulevards.